Psion Teklogix

 Psion Teklogix Inc. was the operational business of Psion.

 Psion Teklogix is a global provider of solutions for mobile computing and wireless data collection.
 Psion Teklogix' products and services include rugged mobile hardware, secure wireless networks, software, professional services and support programs.

 Psion Teklogix was formed in September 2000 as a result of the merger between U.K.-based Psion Enterprise division of Psion PLC, and Canadian-based Teklogix Inc.

 Psion Teklogix is headquartered in Mississauga, Ontario, Canada with additional corporate offices located in Europe, the United States, Asia, Latin America and the Middle East.

 Psion Teklogix is an ISO 9001:2000 registered company, and holds a certificate of registration from the British Standards Institution.

-In 2012 Motorola Solutions purchased Psion Teklogix for $200million.
+In 2012 Motorola Solutions purchased Psion Teklogix for $200 million.

 In October 2014, the Motorola Solutions' enterprise business (including assets acquired in the Psion Teklogix purchase) was sold to Zebra Technologies for $3.45B.

 History

 Teklogix was created in 1967 by Rod Coutts, a 1964 bachelor of applied science in electrical engineering, together with a small group of young Canadian engineers.
 The company grew to specialize in empowering mobile workers with wireless data transmission and real-time data management within the logistics industry.

 The Psion Group, founded in 1980 by David Potter, is widely credited with having created the world's first volume produced PDA with the launch of the Psion Organiser in 1984.
 Generally recognized as the world's first practical pocket computer, the Organiser helped evolve Psion into a major technology player.

 In 2000 Psion acquired Teklogix in Canada for £240 million, and merged its business-to-business division, Psion Enterprise, with the newly acquired company.
 Teklogix was re-branded Psion Teklogix.
 This division now forms the core of Psion Plc's business.

 In 2002 Psion Teklogix created a new division called Psion Software.
 This business developed push email solutions for Symbian smartphones, Microsoft Exchange and Lotus Notes.
 This business was sold to Visto (USA) in 2003.

 In 2004, Psion Teklogix announced its intention to dispose of the company's remaining Symbian shareholding to Nokia, as they no longer regarded it as a core part of their strategy.

 In 2005, Psion Teklogix acquired Ottawa-based image capture firm Symagery Microsystems.

+In 2011, the company dropped "Teklogix" from its name.

 In 2012, Psion Teklogix was acquired by Motorola for US$200 million.